 - Numbness of the extremities

 - Tingling of the extremities

 - Bowel and bladder dysfunction

-If you or a loved one has suffered a vertebral fracture as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, Contact Us Online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has suffered a vertebral fracture as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online.
+You can also call us at 916.921.6400 or 800.404.5400 for free, friendly advice.